indielab/ex_openai/docs/parsingv2.md

 - References: resolves `#/components/schemas/ComponentName` to `ExOpenAI.Components.ComponentName.t()`
   - Other reference patterns still return `any()`

-## Step 3: Generate complete Elixir modules
+## Step 3: Generate complete Elixir modules for Components

 The `ComponentModuleGenerator` combines the parsed schemas and typespecs to generate complete Elixir modules.